How to effectively prevent tick infestations

 Creating a tick-safe zone

 Consider creating a tick-safe zone in your yard, particularly in areas where you and your pets spend the most time.
-This can be achieved by clearing a perimeter around recreational areas, such as patios and areas, and maintaining a zone free from tall grasses, bushes, and leaf litter.
+This can be achieved by clearing a perimeter around recreational areas, such as patios and play areas, and maintaining a zone free from tall grasses, bushes, and leaf litter.
 Creating physical barriers, such as fences or gravel paths, can also help prevent ticks from entering these areas.

 Using organic repellents